Joint Ventures Trading Up 59.2% Over Last Week (JOINT)

 According to CryptoCompare, “Joint Ventures is a blockchain-based platform for digital content publishers.
 Their goal is to create an economy for online publishers that rewards every participant of the network, (including authors, commenters and advertisers alike) and minimizes the expenses on third-party commissions.
 By leveraging blockchain technology, Joint Venture addresses two of the major problems affecting the online advertising industry – lack of transparency (fraud) and the money wasted on useless middlemen commissions.
 JOINT is an Ethereum-based token that serves as a medium of exchange on the platform.
 Every transaction in their content economy requires Joint token. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Joint Ventures directly using U.S. dollars.
-Investors seeking to trade Joint Ventures should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Joint Ventures using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Joint Ventures directly using US dollars.
+Investors seeking to trade Joint Ventures should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Joint Ventures using one of the aforementioned exchanges.

 Receive News & Updates for Joint Ventures Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Joint Ventures and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.